James Piereson 2025 Bradley Prize Recipient

 Philanthropic Leader, Scholar and Author

 Piereson serves on the boards of several not-for-profit institutions, including the Thomas W. Smith Foundation, the Foundation for Cultural Review (The New Criterion), The Pinkerton Foundation, and Donors Trust.
-He is a past member of the Boards of Trustees of the Manhattan Institute, The Hoover Institution at Stanford University, the Intercollegiate Studies Institute, the Center for Individual Rights, the American Spectator Foundation, and The Philanthropy Roundtable.
+He is a past member of the Board of Trustees of the Manhattan Institute, The Hoover Institution at Stanford University, the Intercollegiate Studies Institute, the American Spectator Foundation, and The Philanthropy Roundtable.

-Piereson is a member of the selection committee for the Hayek Book Prize awarded annually by the Manhattan Institute to the author of a distinguished book on liberty and limited government.
-He serves on the Grant Advisory Committee of the Searle Freedom Trust, and is chairman of the selection committee for the Clare Boothe Luce Program on Women in Science and Engineering administered by the Henry Luce Foundation.
-He serves on the publication committee of City Journal.
+Piereson is a member of the Selection Committee for the Hayek Book Prize, awarded annually by the Manhattan Institute.
+He serves on the Grant Advisory Committee of the Searle Freedom Trust and is chairman of the Selection Committee for the Clare Boothe Luce Program on Women in Science and Engineering administered by the Henry Luce Foundation.
+He also serves on the publication committee of City Journal.

 View Press Release